neuroinformatics-unit/datashuttle/README.md

 * Simplify data transfers by selecting only a sub-set of data to move (e.g. specific subjects, sessions or data types)

-See the [DataShuttle Documentation](https://datashuttle.neuroinformatics.dev) to get started.
+See the [DataShuttle Documentation](https://datashuttle.neuroinformatics.dev) to get started or join the [Zulip chat](https://neuroinformatics.zulipchat.com/#narrow/stream/405999-DataShuttle) to discuss any questions, comments or feedback.

 ## Installation